Published on: 01/25/18

 Cannabinoids found within cannabis interact with the endocannabinoid system (ECS), a system of endogenous receptors that are said to have a mediating role in a number of different conditions such as pain, inflammation, mood, stress, appetite, and even the reproductive system.
 These findings spurred further exploration into the effects of cannabinoids on both humans and animals, but as cannabis still holds an unfortunate and unfair stigma, many are still hesitant to try products that have been derived from the cannabis plant.

-The phytocannabinoids found within plants such as cannabis can be taken to influence the ECS when it is out of balance.
+Furthermore, the phytocannabinoids found within plants such as cannabis can be taken to influence the ECS when it is out of balance.
 It has been suggested that rather than attaching to the cannabinoid receptors found within the body and enacting change, CBD can influence the endocannabinoids already inside your body in order to maintain homeostasis.

 A selection of our products

-If you are one of the people who want to reap the benefits of a strengthened endocannabinoid system but are hesitant to try any cannabis products, there are a few other natural alternatives out there for you.
+However, if you are one of the people who want to reap the benefits of a strengthened endocannabinoid system but are hesitant to try any cannabis products, there are a few other natural alternatives out there for you.

 Here is a list of just some of the plants that have been shown to positively affect the ECS.